maon-fp/openfaas-minio-alpine-template/README.md

 ## Setup

-Add kubernetes secrets for the MinIO ACCESSKEY (user) and SECRETKEY (password).
+Add kubernetes secrets for the MinIO aws-access-key-id-secret (user) and aws-secret-access-key-secret (password).
 Reference those in the function description together with URL (url of MinIO instance) and ALIAS (name of connection to later use with the minio-client) as environmental variables:

 ```yaml
 my-fun-name: